Stuycs-K/finalprojectapcs-5-hernandez-alvaro-au-kayden/README.md

 You can adjust the strength using the number keys: 1-6, and the space bar.

-When the ball is scracthed you will see the text "Scratched" on the table and you can drag the ball to where you want.
+When the ball is scratched you will see the text "Scratched" on the table and you can drag the ball to where you want.

-Some keybinds to know, "q" resets the game, make sure everything stops moving before pressing it. "t" is for toggling on and off the tracer. "." is a cheat code to have only one solid and one striped ball.
+Some keybinds of note, "q" resets the game, make sure everything stops moving before pressing it. "t" is for toggling on and off the tracer. "." is a cheat code to have only one solid and one striped ball.

 The turn system will be shown on the right along with other controls.

+Notice: The game is very difficult, just like in real life.